pchiorean/Indentz/docs/README.md

 The code in this project would not have been possible without the InDesign ExtendScript API by [Theunis de Jong](http://jongware.mit.edu) and [Gregor Fellenz](https://www.indesignjs.de/extendscriptAPI/indesign-latest/), Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), and also blog posts, forum posts, tutorials or code by [Marc Autret](https://www.indiscripts.com), [Dave Saunders](http://jsid.blogspot.com), [Peter Kahrel](https://creativepro.com/files/kahrel/indesignscripts.html), [Gregor Fellenz](https://github.com/grefel/indesignjs), [Marijan Tompa](https://indisnip.wordpress.com), [Richard Harrington](https://github.com/richardharrington/indesign-scripts) and many others.

-Last updated: September 24, 2022
+Last updated: September 25, 2022

 [^1]: Some of the scripts are meant to be used mainly on posters and such, not on documents with many pages or flowing text.
 [^2]: For example, in **`Document_DE.indd`** “The sample is for free” will be replaced with “Das Sample ist kostenlos”, and for **`Document_FR.indd`** with “L'échantillon est gratuit”.
 [^3]: For example, if the suffix is `print+diecut`, the document will be saved as **`Document_print+diecut.pdf`** in a subfolder named **`print`**.
+[^4]: The variable `Z` from line 42 must be set to fit a square page at 90% of 'Fit Page in Window'.
-[^4]: The codes are used by a customer who needs to manage POS posters in multiple locations and languages.
+[^5]: The codes are used by a customer who needs to manage POS posters in multiple locations and languages.